Debasis08/Debasis08/README.md

 # Hi there 👋, I'm Ch Debasis Patro

-I'm a seasoned front-end developer with a robust understanding of HTML, CSS, JavaScript, Python, and Java.
-I have a wealth of experience in developing diverse projects using React and the CSS framework Tailwind, demonstrating my adaptability and commitment to delivering high-quality work.
+Just your friendly neighborhood Frontend Developer!
+I've got a knack for HTML, CSS, JavaScript, Python, and Java.
+I've spent a good chunk of my time building cool stuff with React and Tailwind CSS.
+Love to explore new and exciting things.
+Currently working on languages alongside projects.

 ## 🚀 Skills
 - `HTML`